ignacio-urrutia/CVMaker/README.md

 # CV Maker

 ## Description
-This is a simple CV maker that takes in a detailed json file and outputs a pdf file with a formatted CV.
+Custom CV maker that takes in a detailed json file and outputs a pdf file with a formatted CV.

 ## How to Run